aandroski/arctic-training/README.md

 # arctic-training
-Testing repository for the Arctic Data Training.
+Testing repository for the Arctic and Antarctic Data Training.

 ## Contributors